masyl/cook/doc/roadmap.md

 	The "else" tag will read the $ifResult internal value for its condition {if bio >> div >> bio /}
 	{else >> div >> $i18n 'No bio available' /}

+- Remove alternate tags syntax

+- Rename filter to something more generic like "call" or "function"

+- How could filter/call behave like a .map on collections ?

 - "$" prefix for non-expressions:
 	$set, $partial $each, $with, $if, $print, $filter, $div, $tag, $ul, $uppercase, $decodeURI